-- and every bite that take in, leaves you craving more.
+- and every bite that you take in, leaves you craving more.

-Even I was, when my Mom in law made this dessert for me few years back.
+Even I was when my Mom in law made this dessert for me a few years back.
 She did everything the traditional way.
-She soaked the dal then washed it for unlimited period of time by rubbing the grains in between her palms, until it was fully de-skinned (skin removed from the soaked dal).
+She soaked the dal then washed it for an unlimited period by rubbing the grains in between her palms until it was fully de-skinned (skin removed from the soaked dal).

-Then she used her sil-batta (Indian hand grinder made of stone) and manually grinded the dal.
-Finally she set on her journey to prepare this delicacy.
-Believe me it was bowl-licked-clean kind of dessert for me.
+Then she used her sil-batta (Indian hand grinder made of stone) and manually ground the dal.
+Finally, she set on her journey to prepare this delicacy.
+Believe me; it was bowl-licked-clean kind of dessert for me.